 Treatment and successes

 Currently there is no effective treatment for dry AMD.
 There is some evidence that antioxidant vitamin supplements may slow down the progression of AMD to late stage disease and visual loss.

+Newer treatments for wet AMD have reduced progression to blindness.
 Treatment of AMD has been revolutionised by the use of anti-vascular endothelial growth factor agents that bind to vascular endothelial growth factor or their receptors and slow down the growth of new blood vessels.
 These interventions are delivered by injection into the eye.
 However, they are expensive and are only applicable for the neovascular form of the disease.